VivekShinde0013/Soft_Computing_Project/README.md

 /**This project is for educational and demonstration purposes.
 You are free to adapt or expand it.**/

 /**Author**/
-Vivek Madan Shinde
+Vivek Madan Shinde,Kothapalem Satheesh
 Lovely Professional University
-Email: vivekshinde061@gmail.com
+Email: vivekshinde061@gmail.com/satheeshyadav85@gmail.com
-Project Partner: Kothapalem Satheesh, Annamneedi Suresh Kumar, Raghav Kumar
+Project Partner: Annamneedi Suresh Kumar, Raghav Kumar